Study Says Masturbation Reduces Prostate Cancer

 "Masturbation is part of people's sexual repertoire", said Anthony Smith, a director of the Australian Research Centre.
 "If these findings hold up, then it's perfectly reasonable that men should be encouraged to masturbate".

-There's something you never thought you'd hear.
+Now there's something you never thought you'd hear.